Unraveling Responsiveness of Chained BFT Consensus with Network Delay: Experiments

-\bheading{System setup.} The experimental environment includes 4 servers, each equipped with a 16-core CPU, 32GB RAM with the operating system of Ubuntu Server 22.04.
+\bheading{System setup.} {We deploy our system on AWS EC2 machine for experiments in realistic scenarios.} The experimental environment includes 4 servers, each equipped with a 16-core CPU, 32GB RAM, with the operating system of Ubuntu Server 22.04.
 The network latency between servers is approximately 1ms.
 The experimental environment consists of a fixed number of nodes, with the flexibility to control the fraction of Byzantine nodes within the network.
-We set up a network topology that could accommodate up to 60 nodes (each server supports 15 nodes), with the capability to introduce up to 18 Byzantine nodes to test the system's performance under attacks.
-The key parameters for the experiments include the fraction of Byzantine nodes and the network latency settings.
+Our experimental settings follow conventional BFT configurations to experimentally validate the theoretical findings.
+Specifically, we set up a network topology that could accommodate up to 60 nodes (each server supports 15 nodes), with the capability to introduce up to 18 Byzantine nodes to test the system's performance under attacks.
+The key parameters for the experiments include the fraction of Byzantine nodes and the network latency settings. {Recall that we assume a saturated workload, which implies that client transactions are continuously being processed.
+Therefore, we do not consider factors such as variable transaction arrival rates or partial synchrony.}

 To align with the theoretical setting, \ie, $\Delta=5\delta$, we first set the minimum delay between nodes at 100 ms and the maximum latency for communication at 500 ms. Meanwhile, to demonstrate the impact of a random network environment, we set the minimum delay between nodes to a fluctuating value between 25 ms and 50 ms, and conduct corresponding experiments based on the previous ones.
 The fluctuation of delay conforms to a uniform distribution.
-We run each experiment for 10 minutes and averaged the results over six independent runs.
+We run each experiment for 10 minutes and derive the average results over six independent runs.